JoshuaKGoldberg/linting-typescript-in-2023/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `floating-and-sinking-promises`! 💖
+Thanks for your interest in contributing to `linting-typescript-in-2023`! 💖

 ## Code of Conduct